guidoism/escape/experiments/from-the-ground-up.md

 I believe the Flip Flops in the schematic are [Gated SR Latches](https://en.wikipedia.org/wiki/Flip-flop_(electronics)#Gated_SR_latch), but I'm not quite sure.

+We can describe and test this hypothesis by creating a gate-level model of the circuit in Verilog using nands, nors, etc.

 ## Output

-I don't want a screen that scans acros the screen and updates one pixel at a time.
+I don't want a screen that scans across the screen and updates one pixel at a time.
 I instead want something more like cellular automata where you poke one at the bottom and they all move up, pushing each other, and agreeing on a clock cycle to make their update show.